hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> Update Connection </td>
 <td> Click to save the connection settings. <br /> <br />
-**Note:** The Update Connection button only displays the connections that are editable.
+<b>Note:</b> The Update Connection button only displays the connections that are editable.
 Once you do the <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a>, this dialog become read-only and this button disappears. </td>
 </tr>